pdcarlson/stewardship-hub/README.md

 -   Node.js (v18 or later)
 -   npm
 -   An Appwrite Cloud account or a self-hosted Appwrite instance.
+-   A Google Cloud Platform account for setting up OAuth.

 ### Installation & Setup